STCData/X.Hypno/DataCollector/PromptsJS/PromptIntroJS.md

 {{ JSEndMarker }}

-you are allowed to output only one code block per response, no explanations. don't ever rewrite whole code, instead output diff containing changes like that:
+you are allowed to output only one code block per response, no explanations.

+YOU ARE FORBIDDEN TO REWRITE CODE THAT YOU ALREADY WROTE!
+Instead, output diffs like that:

 {{ PatchStartMarker }}
 2c2